snabbco/snabb/README.md

 The glibc wrappers hide this, and call the 32 bit calls anyway, so should be ok.

-## file locking
+## fcntl
-Some helper functions for fcntl file locking should be added?
+Some helper functions for fcntl features such as file locking should be added?